nogueiraantonio/dscpe-widget-property-editor/README.md

 - [Configure the local](#configure-webpack-dev-server) server to serve HTTPS,
 - [Configure the 3DDashboard Server](#configure-your-3DDashboard) to trust your local server.

 > The following description relies on SSL configuration for your local server.
-Another approach is to use the 3DExperience reverse proxy to redirect to your local environment.
+Another approach is to use the 3DEXPERIENCE reverse proxy to redirect to your local environment.
 We won't detail the steps to configure it but if you are familiar with apache & reverse proxy usage, you can try, it works!

 ### Setup HTTPS

-We recommend using [mkcert](https://github.com/FiloSottile/mkcert) - do read that documentation, it's strictly what we are doing bellow but more detailed.
+We recommend using [mkcert](https://github.com/FiloSottile/mkcert) - do read that documentation, it's strictly what we are doing below but more detailed.

 The tool will assist you in creating the necessary files, store & keys, configure your OS and your browsers.
 Download the [binaries](https://github.com/FiloSottile/mkcert/releases) corresponding to your OS.